page title icon Don’t Run From Conflict and Obstacles

 It’s Hard to Build the Life You Want

 Sure, building the life you want to have is going to be hard.
-But it will be no harder than getting to the end of your life and looking back with regrets.
-Darren Hardy talks about how you’re going to feel pain either going for your goals or giving up on them.
+But it will be no harder than getting to the end and looking back with regrets.
+Darren Hardy talks about how you’re going to feel pain, either going for your goals or giving up on them.
 So you might as well go for it!

 Personally, I try to work hard (daily) to make my dreams come true.
 That doesn’t mean I don’t have fun…I try to balance the two.
 But I can’t sit back and watch Netflix all day and expect to have a fulfilling life